chrisvasqm/react-average-score/README.md

-# React Median Score
+# React Average Score

-Sample project to showcase how to calculate the median score of a student from multiple subjects.
+Sample project to showcase how to calculate the average score of a student from multiple subjects.

 ## Getting started